Virtual Experiences in History & Heritage

 Baltimore Heritage’s Five-Minute Histories provide insider insights about Baltimore's historical sites.
 Keep your eye on the Bromo Seltzer clock to see five minutes fly by as each story unfolds.

-Baltimore Museum of Industry explores our industrial beginnings and considers itself a "connection factory" between generations and now has a "visit from home" program.
+Baltimore Museum of Industry explores our industrial beginnings and considers itself a "connection factory" between generations and now has an online collections database for anyone to browse.

-Votes for Women Digital Tour celebrates the "Year of the Woman," thanks to the National Portrait Gallery (a Smithsonian Institution) on-line tour "A Portrait of Persistence."
+Votes for Women Digital Tour commemorates iconic heroines, thanks to the National Portrait Gallery (a Smithsonian Institution) on-line tour "A Portrait of Persistence."

 Clara Barton Missing Soldiers Office Museum is open for digital field trips.
 Barton's contributions to American History come to life during this trip through her long-time office.